The Old Guard 2: Development

 In July 2020, Greg Rucka said, "In case of sequel, break glass.
 It's very straightforward.
 You want another one?
 Here's a way to get into it".
 In the same month, Charlize Theron had expressed her interest in a second film, saying: "Let's have a little resting period, but just given the fact that all of us really want to do it, I'm sure when it's the right time, we'll start the conversation."

 It was reported on January 27, 2021, that Netflix had greenlit a sequel.
-On August 26, it was announced that Victoria Mahoney would direct the sequel, taking over for The Old Guard's original director Gina Prince-Bythewood who was busy with another project.
+On August 26, it was announced that Victoria Mahoney would direct the sequel, taking over for The Old Guards original director Gina Prince-Bythewood who was busy with another project.
 Theron, KiKi Layne, Marwan Kenzari, Luca Marinelli, Matthias Schoenaerts, Vân Veronica Ngô, and Chiwetel Ejiofor were cast to reprise their respective roles from the first film.
 In June 2022, Uma Thurman and Henry Golding were cast in undisclosed roles, while Greg Rucka was confirmed to have written the script for producers David Ellison, Dana Goldberg, Don Granger, Theron, Beth Kono, AJ Dix, Marc Evans, and Prince-Bythewood.